open-life-science/newsletter/README.md

 _Always putting people first._

-## If you are interested in contributing to Roots:
+## 💚 Want to help and contribute to Roots?
 Roots is open to community contributions!
+We’d love help reviewing content, proofreading drafts, and shaping future issues.

 If there is an event or a resource that you'd like to include in our next issue:
+- Tag yourself in the monthly planning issue or message in Slack to get involved.
 - Check the issues open in the repo and include the content you'd like to submit as a comment to the next issue that will be out (or wherever it makes sense if you want to highlight a future event)
 - We are open to host blogs in our web and newsletter, please get in touch if this is soemthing that you'd like to contribute to.
 - If you have any doubt, feel free to contact Sara (our community and training lead) at sara@we-are-ols.org

+Sharing is Caring! 🌱